-Intermittent fasting may improve Blood Sugar without effecting weight loss, finds a new study.
+Intermittent fasting may improve Blood Sugar without effecting weight loss

 New research suggests that intermittent fasting—cycling through periods of normal eating and fasting—may regulate blood sugar levels even when accompanied by little-to-no weight loss.
 The study is published in the American Journal of Physiology-Regulatory, Integrative and Comparative Physiology.